ipsusu/ipsuShade/README.md

 5. You should now have a perfectly working install of IpsuShade.
 <br>

-## How do I use the Ipsusu Presets (IpsuShade) if I migrated from a GShade install?
+## How do I use the Ipsusu Presets (IpsuShade) if I migrated to ReShade from a GShade install?

-The Ipsusu presets were originally (and, technically currently) included with a GShade install.
+The Ipsusu presets were originally (and currently) included with a GShade install.

 As such, <i>you should already have the presets</i> and you will be able to find them in the `gshade-presets\Ipsusu\` folder!